High Bandwidth Memory: HBM2E

 In late 2018, JEDEC announced an update to the HBM2 specification, providing for increased bandwidth and capacities.
 Up to 307 GB/s per stack (2.5 Tbit/s effective data rate) is now supported in the official specification, though products operating at this speed had already been available.
 Additionally, the update added support for 12-Hi stacks (12 dies) making capacities of up to 24 GB per stack possible.

 On March 20, 2019, Samsung announced their Flashbolt HBM2E, featuring eight dies per stack, a transfer rate of 3.2 GT/s, providing a total of 16 GB and 410 GB/s per stack.

 August 12, 2019, SK Hynix announced their HBM2E, featuring eight dies per stack, a transfer rate of 3.6 GT/s, providing a total of 16 GB and 460 GB/s per stack.
-On 2 July 2020, SK Hynix announced that mass production has begun.
+On July 2, 2020, SK Hynix announced that mass production has begun.

+In October 2019, Samsung announced their 12-layered HBM2E.

 HBM3

 In late 2020, Micron unveiled that the HBM2E standard would be updated and alongside that they unveiled the next standard known as HBMnext (later renamed to HBM3).
 This was to be a big generational leap from HBM2 and the replacement to HBM2E.
 This new VRAM would have come to the market in the Q4 of 2022.
 This would likely introduce a new architecture as the naming suggests.

-While the architecture might be overhauled, leaks point toward the performance to be similar to that of the updated HBM2E standard.
-This RAM is likely to be used mostly in data center GPUs.
+While the architecture might be overhauled, leaks pointed to performance similar to the updated HBM2E standard.
+This RAM was likely to be used mostly in data center GPUs.

-In mid 2021, SK Hynix unveiled some specifications of the HBM3 standard, with 5.2Gbit/s I/O speeds and bandwidth of 665GB/s per package, as well as up to 16-high 2.5D and 3D solutions.
+In mid 2021, SK Hynix unveiled some specifications of the HBM3 standard, with 5.2 Gbit/s I/O speeds and bandwidth of 665 GB/s per package, as well as up to 16-high 2.5D and 3D solutions.

 On 20 October 2021, before the JEDEC standard for HBM3 was finalised, SK Hynix was the first memory vendor to announce that it has finished development of HBM3 memory devices.
-According to SK Hynix, the memory would run as fast as 6.4Gbps/pin, double the data rate of JEDEC-standard HBM2E, which formally tops out at 3.2Gbps/pin, or 78% faster than SK Hynix’s own 3.6Gbps/pin HBM2E.
-The devices support a data transfer rate of 6.4 GT/s and therefore a single HBM3 stack may provide a bandwidth of up to 819 GB/s.
+According to SK Hynix, the memory would run as fast as 6.4 Gbit/s/pin, double the data rate of JEDEC-standard HBM2E, which formally tops out at 3.2 Gbit/s/pin, or 78% faster than SK Hynix's own 3.6 Gbit/s/pin HBM2E.
+The devices support a data transfer rate of 6.4 Gbit/s and therefore a single HBM3 stack may provide a bandwidth of up to 819 GB/s.
 The basic bus widths for HBM3 remain unchanged, with a single stack of memory being 1024-bits wide.
-SK Hynix would offer their memory in two capacities: 16GB and 24GB, aligning with 8-Hi and 12-Hi stacks respectively.
-The stacks consist of 8 or 12 16Gb DRAMs that are each 30 μm thick and interconnected using Through Silicon Vias (TSVs).
+SK Hynix would offer their memory in two capacities: 16 GB and 24 GB, aligning with 8-Hi and 12-Hi stacks respectively.
+The stacks consist of 8 or 12 16 Gb DRAMs that are each 30 μm thick and interconnected using Through Silicon Vias (TSVs).